Enquire now and get a FREE assessment of your documents and available options.

 If you stay in your home country and study in your native language, you can only practise there (except for English-speaking countries).
 Or you will have to pass a series of exams to prove your skills in English so that you can practise pharmacy in English.

-What is more, most European countries don't require high living expenses.
-Whether you need €500 or €1500 per month is up to you.
-Rent prices are also up to your preferences.
-And these places give you too many options.
+The best part is that most European countries don't require spending a lot on living expenses.
+Whether you need or per month is up to you.
+Rent prices are also flexible with a large variety of available options.Â

-You can live in a university dormitory where you will have all the needed facilities and even more at a low monthly cost, or you can live on your own.
+You can live in a university dormitory where you will have all the needed facilities and more at a low monthly cost, or you can live on your own.
 If you prefer a huge flat in the city centre, your rent might be a bit higher.
-But to be honest, all you need is a one-bedroom apartment close to your faculty.
+But to be honest, all you need is a 1-bedroom apartment close to your faculty.
 Because, in the end, this is the reason you went there in the first place, right?

 After choosing the pharmacy course and where and how you will live, you need to know more about what your options are when you successfully graduate.

-What is also important about studying pharmacy in English in Europe is that the course's tuition fees are not overpriced.
-They start from around €6,000 annually and are not likely to go over €11,000.
+What is also important about studying pharmacy in English in Europe is that the course's tuition fees are very affordable and far from overpriced.
+They start from around annually and are not likely to go over .

 The average duration of a pharmacy course in English in Europe is 5 years, compared to dentistry and medicine, which are 6 years long.
-During this period, you will learn about the effect of different drugs on the human body.
+During this period, you will learn about the effects of different drugs on the human body.
 You will have modules focused on the process of creating medicines.

 To practise as a pharmacist, you will also need to know about this industry's legal and ethical issues.
 You will be trained on how to work and treat patients.
 Studying pharmacy allows you to specialise in a particular role or field like medicine development, infectious diseases, or care of the elderly.